OUR LEARNING FRAMEWORK

 The central focus is the lifelong growth of every learner to pursue their aspiration accomplished through inquiry learning and integrating overarching forces of environment, languages, time, relationships and external factors.

-The program has been designed so that schools can create an inspiring, inclusive, meaningful, inviting and stimulating learning environment.
+The program has been designed so that schools can create an inspiring, inclusive, meaningful, student-centred and competency-driven learning environment.

-The first of the three core competencies is Communication.
+The first of the five core competencies is Communication and Language.
 It helps us confidently share our projects, ideas, questions and understandings with others in many different ways and contexts.
 Communication is organically linked to collaboration and can therefore positively impact our social and emotional well-being and contribute to build more genuine and trusting relationships.

-Finally, the third core competency is Thinking.
+The third core competency is Thinking & Inquiring.
 There are many different thinking skills that one can use depending on the learning experience.
 It is important to acknowledge that Thinking is complex, multidimensional and requires time.
-For students to develop thinking skills, they need to be able to identify, understand and have an opportunity to use the different thinking kinds.
+As the Harvard Project Zero team and particularly Professor Ron Ritchhart explain in their remarkable work, thinking is a critical component of understanding.
+Moreover, for students to develop thinking competency, they need to be able to identify, understand and have an opportunity to use the different thinking kinds in various situations, be inquisitive and ask questions.

 We owe every learner to empower them to develop the lifelong competencies they need to thrive in their present and future life.